realpython/python-guide/docs/writing/gotchas.rst

     def create_multipliers():
         return [lambda x, i=i : i * x for i in range(5)]

-Alternatively, you can use the functools.partial function:
+Alternatively, you can use the :py:func:`functools.partial` function:

 .. code-block:: python